Agbobli5373/selenium-mcp-server/README.md

 A Model Context Protocol (MCP) server that provides seamless integration between MCP clients and Selenium WebDriver.
 This server enables natural language interactions with web browsers for automated testing, web scraping, and page analysis.

+## Docs

+See the `docs/` folder for a concise API reference, usage examples, and contributing notes.

 ## Features

 - Natural Language Interface: control browsers using conversational commands